lambdaisland/gcp-api/README.md

 Copyright © 2020 Compute Software

-Distributed under the Eclipse Public License either version 2.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 2.0 or (at your option) any later version, see [[LICENSE]].